jecki/DHParser/documentation_src/manuals/05_testing.rst

 encounter a line in the log where the call stack appears to be clipped, this is usually dure to memoizing an the same parser having been called at the same location earlier in the parsing process.
-(You might find the first insantance by looking for the same line and column in the earlier part of the log.)
+(You might find the first instance by looking for the same line and column in the earlier part of the log.)
 Still, looking at the parsing-log helps to find and understand the causes of unexpected parser-behavior, quickly.

 Development-Workflows